 What tax rates apply to your company?

-Interestingly, although the personal tax year runs from 6th April – 5th April each year, the CT tax year runs from 1st April until 31st March each year.
 This so-called ‘fiscal year’ is different from your company’s accounting period, which will typically start in the month when your company was first incorporated.

 How to account for Corporation Tax

-Your company’s accounting period is likely to span two ‘fiscal years’ (see above).
-So, if different tax rates apply between each year, (e.g. 21% in Year 1 and 20% in Year 2) your CT liability will be apportioned using each rate, according to the number of days your accounting period spans each fiscal year.
+Your company’s accounting period is likely to span two ‘fiscal years’ (see above) so, if different tax rates apply between each year, (e.g. 21% in Year 1 and 20% in Year 2), your CT liability will be apportioned using each rate, according to the number of days your accounting period spans each fiscal year.

 Filing and payment deadlines

-It may surprise you to learn that the Corporation Tax return (CT600) itself must be filed online within 12 months of your company’s accounting period.
-However, the company (if annual profits are £1.5m or less) must pay any tax it owes to HMRC within 9 months and one day following the end of its accounting period.
+However, the company (if annual profits are £1.5m or less) must pay any tax it owes to HMRC within nine months and one day following the end of its accounting period.

 This is the only major tax where the payment and filing deadlines do not fall on the same day.